ContainerCraft/Kargo/pulumi/src/README.md

 # Kargo Modules Development Guide

-Welcome to the Kargo modules development guide!
-This document provides an overview of the design principles, code structure, and best practices for developing and maintaining modules within the Kargo codebase.
+Welcome to the Kargo Kubevirt PaaS IaC module developer guide.
+This document provides an overview of the design principles, code structure, and best practices for developing and maintaining modules within the Kargo IaC codebase.
 It is intended for developers and AI language models (like ChatGPT) to quickly understand and contribute to the project.

 ## Table of Contents